ajtech97/CompanyWebsite/README.md

 # CompanyWebsite

-This is a Company Promortional Website.
+This is a Company Promotional Website.